bvergara87/blueprint-takehome/README.md

 ## Trade-offs

-In this project, I chose to leverage Next.js and Vercel for their excellent developer experience and ability to showcase my skills effectively.
+In this project, I chose to leverage Next.js and Vercel for the frameworks speed and performance for quick deployment.
 This decision allowed me to create a (somewhat) clean, efficient codebase that's easily comprehensible to other developers.

 However, I'm aware of the trade-offs involved in selecting a serverless framework.
 There are potential limitations compared to more traditional setups like Nest.js or Express backends, particularly in terms of feature-set (WebSockets, background workers, etc.), modularity and scalability at enterprise levels.

-As the project wasn't intended for large-scale deployment, I concentrated on implementing core functionalities and creating an intuitive UI.
-This approach meant omitting several features that would be crucial in a real-world scenario, such as:
+This approach meant omitting several features that I would have liked to add in an extended solution such as:

 1. User Authentication
 2. Patient Portal for History